-Bulldogs are medium-sized, compact dogs and one of the most popular breeds, according to the American Kennel Club (AKC).
+Bulldogs, also known as English Bulldogs, are medium-sized, compact dogs and are among the most popular dog breeds, according to the American Kennel Club (AKC).

-The legs are short, and the head is large with extra skin folds.
+The legs of a Bulldog are short, and the head is large with extra skin folds.
 The nose and ears are dark, and the ears are small and thin.

-Loving and gentle are words used to describe bulldogs today.
-They are affectionate, seek out human attention and form strong bonds with children.
-They can be stubborn and dominating, so consistent training is necessary.
+Bulldogs are affectionate, seek out human attention and form strong bonds with children.
+They can be stubborn and dominating, though, so consistent training is necessary.

 4. Is This the Right Dog for You?

-Make sure to properly socialize bulldogs before allowing them around unknown animals and people.
+Make sure to properly socialize your Bulldog before allowing them around unknown animals and people.

-Shedding for this breed is average.
-The skin folds should be cleaned daily to remove dirt and debris.
-Maintain the ears, nails and teeth on a regular basis for optimum health.
+Shedding is average.
+You’ll want to clean the skin folds daily to remove dirt and debris.
+Also, maintain the ears, nails and teeth regularly for optimum health.

-Check the face and skin folds after the bulldog eats — they are messy feasters.
+Check the face and skin folds after you Bulldog eats — these dogs are messy feasters.
 Bulldogs are also known for snoring and extreme drooling, so keep a rag or small towel handy.

 - Mast cell tumors